topo-gps/ios-manual/en/routes/routes_select.rst

 The title of the selection screen shows how many items are selected.
 You can deselect a route by tapping a selected one.
 If you want to select all routes in the list, you have to press ‘All’ on the top left.
 To return to the usual routes screen you have to press ‘Cancel’.

+To quickly select multiple routes you can long press on a item, leave the finger on the list and then go up or down.
+In the same way you can quickly deselect multiple items.

 Performing an action
 ~~~~~~~~~~~~~~~~~~~~
 If you have made a selection you can perform an action with one of the buttons